remoteit/docs/guides/bulk-registration/customize-your-devices-os-image.md

 description: >-
   Bulk Registration sends the following information from your Platforms to remote.it's registration server at boot time: a) Hardware ID b) Registration Key c) Bulk Identification Code.
+These terms are explained below.
 ---

 # Customize your Platform's OS image